-This simple online tool helps growers keep track of how much food they grow and how much money they save, and how much carbon they save compared to buying produce from the supermarket.
+This simple online tool helps growers keep track of how much food they grow, how much money they save, and how much carbon they save compared to buying produce from the supermarket.

-It stores your yield data and converts it into a money value, meal value and makes great graphs that you can show friends, family, supporters or even funders!
+The Harvest-ometer stores your yield data and converts it into a money value, meal value, carbon value, and makes great graphs that you can show friends, family, supporters or even funders!

 Reasons to use the harvest-ometer